EPPICC

 What is this study about?

-EPPICC’s programme of work encompasses individual patient data meta-analyses, pharmacovigilance projects and other observational studies.
 This programme focuses on scientific questions requiring a large sample size of patients which the contributing cohorts cannot answer individually and/or which do not overlap with existing projects or collaborations between participating cohorts.
-Further details of the EPPICC paediatric studies can be found here: https://clinicaltrials.gov/ct2/show/NCT04677842
+Current infections of interest include HIV, HCV, tuberculosis and COVID-19.

-EPPICC forms part of the Penta global paediatric research network.
+EPPICC forms part of the Penta Global Paediatric Research Network.
 It is coordinated at University College London (UCL), jointly by the MRC Clinical Trials Unit and the UCL Great Ormond Street Institute of Child Health.

 Type of study